bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

 * Interval thumbnail svgs

+* Make puzzle pages smarter, only do did mount on load
 # Puzzle types
 * Switch up number of dominoes on board
 * Make hand score less or more